MicrosoftDocs/dynamics365smb-docs/business-central/design-details-handling-reordering-policies.md

 The order modifiers, Minimum Order Quantity, Maximum Order Quantity, and Order Multiple, should not play a big role when the fixed reorder quantity policy is used.
 However, the planning system still takes these modifiers into account and will decrease the quantity to the specified maximum order quantity (and create two or more supplies in order to reach the total order quantity), increase the order to the specified minimum order quantity, or round the order quantity up to meet a specified order multiple.

 #### Combines with Calendars
-Before suggesting a new supply order to meet a reorder point, the planning system checks if the order is scheduled for a non-working day, according to any calendars that are defined in the **Base Calendar Code** field in the **Company Information** and **Location Card** windows.
+Before suggesting a new supply order to meet a reorder point, the planning system checks if the order is scheduled for a non-working day, according to any calendars that are defined in the **Base Calendar Code** field in the **Company Information** and **Location Card** pages.

 If the scheduled date is a non-working day, the planning system moves the order forward to the nearest working date.
 This may result in an order that meets a reorder point but does not meet some specific demand.
 For such unbalanced demand, the planning system creates an extra supply.